trevorcampbell/shortex/README.md

 **Note: ShorTeX requires you to compile your document 4 times.**

 Do not install ShorTeX system-wide.
-This repository has not reached a stable v1.0, and we updating things regularly without any guarantee of backwards compatibility.
+This repository has not reached a stable v1.0, and we are updating things regularly without any guarantee of backwards compatibility.
 So to avoid accidentally breaking old documents, just include a self-contained copy of `shortex.sty` with each document.